jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 #### 3.2 Create module _nsg-generator-shr_

-In a lot of architectures, can be needed a network with high privileges to be used as a host to the components with full access for each environment (on this case production and development).
+In a lot of architectures, might need a network with high privileges to use as a host to the components with full access by each environment (on this case production and development).
 The **Shared Network** should be covered that requirements.

 These network will have two subnetworks with rules to support windows and linux environments.